Iterative Graph Self-Distillation: Introduction

-To summarize, we make the following contributions in this paper: \begin{itemize}[leftmargin=*] \item We propose a self-distillation framework called IGSD for unsupervised graph-level representation learning where the teacher-student distillation is performed for contrasting graph pairs under different augmented views. \item We further extend IGSD to the semi-supervised scenario, where the labeled data are utilized effectively with the supervised contrastive loss and self-training. \item We empirically show that IGSD surpasses state-of-the-art methods in semi-supervised graph classification and molecular property prediction tasks and achieves performance competitive with state-of-the-art approaches in unsupervised graph classification tasks. \end{itemize}
+In summary, we make the following contributions in this paper: \begin{itemize}[leftmargin=*] \item We propose a self-distillation framework called IGSD for self-supervised graph-level representation learning where the teacher-student distillation is performed for contrasting graph pairs under different augmented views using graph diffusion. \item We further extend IGSD to the semi-supervised scenarios, where the labeled data are utilized effectively with the supervised contrastive loss and self-training. \item We empirically show that IGSD surpasses state-of-the-art methods in semi-supervised graph classification and molecular property prediction tasks and achieves performance competitive with state-of-the-art approaches in self-supervised graph classification tasks. \end{itemize}